SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 import sscha, sscha.Ensemble, sscha.SchaMinimizer, sscha.Relax
 ```

-We will now set up the espresso calculator for ASE.
-For now, we will use it to relax the original structure within a simple DFT calculation (this is an experimental structure).
+We will now set up the Quantum ESPRESSO calculator for ASE.
+For now on, we will use it to relax the original structure within a simple DFT calculation (this is an experimental structure).
 Then, we will feed this calculator into the SSCHA code to perform the SSCHA minimization.

 ```python
 # Lets define the pseudopotentials